terence-deng/raspberrydog/README.md

 ----------
 Watch dog for raspberry pi
 * shutdown raspberry pi when the 12th pin (GPIO 1/GPIO18) is set as high
+* reboot raspberry pi when the 13th pin (GPIO 2/GPIO27) is set as high

 Build Requirements
 ------------------